zhywan/covid19-privacy-game/README.md

 CRIGS is a free software; you can redistribute it or modify it under the terms of the GNU General Public License.

 CRIGS is distributed in the hope that it will be useful, but without any warranty.
-To use it in your research, please cite our journal paper under review (mentioned above).
+To use it in your research, please cite our paper under review [0] (mentioned above).

 ## Authors: